Hersh2323/hersh_radians_to_degrees/README.md

 ## Usage

-run main.py with preferred ide
+run main.py with preferred IDE using Python 3.11.1.
+This was created with Visual Studio Code.

 ## Contributing